Last Night (2010 film): Soundtrack

 Clint Mansell composed the soundtrack for Last Night, and Peter Broderick wrote lyrics and provided vocals for certain parts.
 Following a request from Tadjedin, Broderick re-recorded his song "Not At Home" with Mansell for the film's final scene.
-Uncut described the music as "a step outside [of Mansell's] usual mixture of intense orchestral post-rock and intense moodiness"; according to Thomson the soundtrack is composed primarily of "melancholy piano pieces".
-Mansell said he felt the piano had a "sort of hypnotic" sound on the tracks.
+Milan Records and Warner Classics released the soundtrack on an audio CD and as a digital download on September 6, 2011.
+Mansell was nominated for a World Soundtrack Award for Soundtrack Composer of the Year.